 Overview: What are burns?

-Burns are injuries that damage tissue by excessive direct exposure to heat.
+Burns are thermal injuries that damage the tissue through excessive direct exposure to heat.
 Heat damage caused by hot liquids or hot steam is referred to as scalding.

 Burns – frequency and age